JenksyGuo/ipfs-node-demo/dwetransfer/README.md

 # Dwetransfer IPFS Demo App
 This web application is created to demonstrate how files can be uploaded to ipfs in an simple react application.

-The project uses ipfs-http-client package to interface with the ipfs core API.
-It also relies on the [ipfs daemon/service](https://docs.ipfs.io/how-to/command-line-quick-start/#take-your-node-online) running on localhost:5001 port.
+The project uses [Web3.Storage JS SDK](https://web3.storage/docs/reference/js-client-library/#examples) to interact with IPFS.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).